Russo-Caucasian conflict: Current Situation

 In Russian society, discrimination and xenophobia against Caucasians have intensified.
 Common slogans like „stop feeding Caucasians“, “Russia for Russians” and “Moscow for Muscovites” reflect a segment of public opinion that resists the presence of Caucasians in major cities and other parts of Russia.
 Government policies and nationalist rhetoric have at times fueled these sentiments, reinforcing stereotypes and marginalizing North Caucasians within Russian society.
 Caucasians in Russia face routine discrimination and racial profiling in areas such as employment, housing, and law enforcement.
 Caucasian communities in urban centers often experience disproportionate scrutiny from police, and media portrayals can sometimes further stigmatize these groups.

 Survey by Levada Center in which participants are asked if they agree with the phrase "Russia for Russians."

 Clashes between ethnic Russians and North Caucasians frequently arise, both in urban settings and in the Caucasus region itself.
 These confrontations, fueled by underlying ethnic and social tensions, contribute to a cycle of distrust and resentment on both sides.
 Despite the formal integration of the North Caucasus into the Russian Federation, the region remains economically underdeveloped and socially volatile, with a high unemployment rate and limited access to resources compared to other parts of Russia.

-The ongoing challenges in the North Caucasus are a testament to the enduring legacy of the Russo-Caucasian Conflict, where historical grievances, systemic repression, and modern geopolitical interests continue to shape the dynamics between Russia and the indigenous peoples of the Caucasus.
-These issues reflect the deep-seated impacts of a centuries-long conflict that has yet to find resolution in the current political landscape.